astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 # Incomplete Story Ideas
 * [Control and Chaos](scrapbook/control-and-chaos) - a two character comedy about psychic powers and domestication
 * [Road Trip](scrapbook/road-trip) - a post-apoc story
+* [Silverline Five](scrapbook/silverline-five) - a solo-play Masks game turned into a story

 ## Disney animated variants